h43z/writeups/0922-intigriti.md

 It seems this whole thing with the `eval` is a trap and dead end in the challenge.

-The page continues with calling the function `shake()` with the parsed
+The page continues with calling the function `shake()` with the parsed response.
 ```
   try{
     resp = JSON.parse(e);